 When people ask how Purse & Clutch got started, I usually start the story in June 2011, when I asked my dear friend Rikki Marler how I could help out her newly launched business in India that sold handmade, fair wage accessories and household items.

-But when I really stop and think about it, Purse & Clutch was born - little by little - years ago.
+But when I really stop and think about it, Purse & Clutch was born - little by little - year before that.

 The story would take days to transcribe, but here is a short synopsis of the slow birth of what is now my very own business, serving those with limited opportunities for dignified work in a way I never thought I would - through fashion!

-After graduating, I moved to the lovely city of Austin, Texas, where I began working with a start-up branch of a local Non-Profit that gardened in people's backyards and sold a portion of the produce at the Farmer's Market to create employment opportunities the homeless and formerly homeless of the city.
+After graduating, I moved to lovely Austin, Texas, where I began working with a start-up branch of a local Non-Profit that gardened in people's backyards and sold a portion of the produce at the Farmer's Market to create employment opportunities the homeless and formerly homeless of the city.

-These crazy, disjointed post-college experiences finally were being knit together to prepare me to see the possibility of a beautifully curated retail shop that values processes and sees the necessity of having a product that stands on it's own in the fashion world apart from the story of how it was made.
+These crazy, disjointed post-college experiences finally were being knit together to prepare me to see the possibility of the impact that a slow fashion brand could have.
+One that values processes & sees the necessity of having a product that stands on it's own in the fashion world apart from the story of how it was made.